PrimaveraDeveloper/lithium/dir/rose/specs/rat-spec-1.0.md

 - Writes the posting categories;
 - Writes the tax report setups;
 - Writes the with holding tax types;
+- Writes the memo types;
+- Writes the invoice types;

 ### `Handlers`